paszu/3DSRepo/Troubleshooting.md

 The latest release of OTPHelper rarely shows false positives, but if you want to you can check manually just to be sure.
 To do this, copy the folder of the `.tmd` files to your SD card (Y button copies and pastes) and manually compare to see if at least one of the `.tmd` files in each folder match a Sha256Sum to [this list](https://gist.github.com/Plailect/a6789c6a87a2eee575da).

-If, in each folder, **at least one** of the `.tmd` files matches a hash on the list, this was a a false positive and you can use "NAND Backup & Restore" -> "Clone EmuNAND to SysNAND" then use "NAND Validation Options" -> "Validate SysNAND Downgrade" and confirm your SysNAND only has the same error as EmuNAND. **If you get a NEW error after cloning EmuNAND to SysNAND, restore SysNAND from `SysNAND_original.bin`, restore EmuNAND from `emuNAND_formatted.bin` and retry from Part 4 - Section II - Step 9.** If you do not get a NEW error, continue with the guide, ignoring the error.
+If, in each folder, **at least one** of the `.tmd` files matches a hash on the list, this was a a false positive and you can use "NAND Backup & Restore" -> "Clone RedNAND to SysNAND" then use "NAND Validation Options" -> "Validate SysNAND Downgrade" and confirm your SysNAND only has the same error as EmuNAND. **If you get a NEW error after cloning RedNAND to SysNAND, restore SysNAND from `SysNAND_original.bin`, restore RedNAND from `RedNAND_formatted.bin` and retry from Part 4 - Section II - Step 9.** If you do not get a NEW error, continue with the guide, ignoring the error.

-If, in any folder, **none** of the `.tmd` files match, then this was a legitimate downgrade error and you have been saved from a brick; you should restore EmuNAND from `emuNAND_formatted.bin` and retry from Part 4 - Section II - Step 9
+If, in any folder, **none** of the `.tmd` files match, then this was a legitimate downgrade error and you have been saved from a brick; you should restore RedNAND from `RedNAND_formatted.bin` and retry from Part 4 - Section II - Step 9

 Check all of the titles that mismatch with this same method.